spurin/masteringansible/README.md

 Repository for course content for Packt Mastering Ansible Course

-Please report any problems as issues within this repository.
+Supporting website now at https://masteringansible.com

+If you experience any problems with the course, or within this repository please reach out to me direct, James Spurin, or flag an issue in the repository.